 Each episode shows how a team rescues their hero and then celebrates their success at turning them into a superhero.
 Typically each team creates a small business such as landscaping, dog walking or bicycle repair and they train their superhero to work in that business or independently.
 Some teams will simply improve the quality of life for their superhero if the superhero is unable to work.
 Each 22 minute episode starts with footage shot locally of the team improving the life of the superhero and ends with footage shot tropically.
 Each week a new superhero, team and strategy is explored.

-The composition of the teams and the strategy they use to rescue their superhero will engage viewers every week due to the wide variety of personalities, strategies, successes, failures and obstacles that the team and superhero has to overcome.
+The teams and the strategy they use to rescue their superhero will engage viewers every week due to the wide variety of personalities, strategies, successes, failures and obstacles that the team and superhero has to overcome.

 The composition of the teams will be from families, businesses, neighbors, organizations and other groups in the community.
 During the local footage, teams will meet and help each other and this will show a strong community connection of teams helping each other to compete.
 Although the Tropical Adventure Competition will produce a final winner, everyone is competing with each other for a common good.